Higher Semiadditive Algebraic K-Theory and Redshift: Day Convolution

 \section{Day Convolution}

 The Day Convolution on functor categories was developed in \cite{Saul, HA}.
 In this section we prove results about the Day convolution, specifically its functoriality in the source and target.
-We begin by recalling the universal property of the Day convolution:
+The results of this section are used in \cref{cmon-mul} to show that the mode symmetric monoidal structure on higher commutative monoids coincides with the localization of the Day convolution.
+This is subsequently used in \cref{k-lax} to endow higher semiadditive algebraic K-theory with a lax symmetric monoidal structure.